 Product Discovery and Technical Strategy

 The most expensive software mistakes happen before a line of code is written.
-Committing to the wrong architecture, choosing the wrong technical approach, or building a product based on an assumption that a week of research would have disproved -- these decisions cost months of engineering time to reverse.
+Committing to the wrong architecture, choosing the wrong technical approach, or building a product based on an assumption that a week of research would have disproved, these decisions cost months of engineering time to reverse.

 Product discovery and technical strategy is the structured process of validating assumptions, making the critical architecture decisions, and producing a concrete build plan before committing to full development.